reedcallan/Telling-Stories-with-Data/assignment34.md

 ## Step One
 ![Initial Visualization](https://www.statisticshowto.com/wp-content/uploads/2014/01/wii-floundering.png)

-After a lot of searching I found the following image which described
+After a lot of searching I found the following image which described the active user percentage of each of th primary consoles in 2009 by month over a 6-month period.
+This visualization looked perfect for critique for a variety reasons, and the data was luckily accessible in a PDF of a Nielsen Report.

 ## Step Two

 ## Step Three